relvacode/urlsplit/README.md

 #### Render a Template

-Using the `-f` option you can render a Django-style template from URL parameters.
+Using the `-f` option you can render a Django-style template from URL parameters using the [Pongo2](https://github.com/flosch/pongo2) template rendering engine.
 Useful for printing conditionally or generating command line arguments.

 Check out [the Django template language](https://docs.djangoproject.com/en/dev/topics/templates/#the-django-template-language) for details on how to use this syntax.